manuelmgn/2024-FrontendMasters-Git/notes/notes.md

 The basic steps of rebase is the following:

-1. Execute `git rebase <targetbranch>`.
-I will refer to the current branch as `<currentbranch>` later on.
+1. Execute `git rebase <target-branch>`.
+I will refer to the current branch as `<current-branch>` later on.
-2. Checkout the latest commit on `<targetbranch>`, switching branches to the target branch.
+2. Checkout the latest commit on `<target-branch>`, switching branches to the target branch.
-3. Play one commit at a time from `<currentbranch>`.
+3. Play one commit at a time from `<current-branch>`.
 It's gonna take the branch that you were on, the current branch, and play the commits one at a time Time in order onto the target branch.
-4. Once finished will update `<currentbranch>` to the current commit SHA.
+4. Once finished will update `<current-branch>` to the current commit SHA.
 It will go back check out your current branch and update current branch to point to that latest commit.

 **Problem**.
 Rebase foo with trunk.
 Please create a separate branch foo-rebase-trunk.
 This branch should be created off of foo.
 Once you have rebased foo-rebase-trunk with trunk check out the git logs with --graph and --decorate to see what has happened (--oneline can make it easier to read).